Mintimate/DocVitePressOMR/en/demo/diffAppearance.md

 - [https://github.com/Mintimate/RimeTheme](https://github.com/Mintimate/RimeTheme)

-::: info
+:::info Copyright Notice

-This solution is based on the `gradient` theme of the author ☕ in the QQ group and combined with online production tools:
+This solution is based on the "渐变" theme modified by the author "咖啡☕" in the QQ group of the Hamster.
+The modifications include:
+- Replacing the annotation code with Double Fly Input;
+- Changing the key bubbles;
+- Modifying some colors.

+The solution was edited using an online visualization tool:
 - [https://lost-melody.github.io/hamster-tools/](https://lost-melody.github.io/hamster-tools/)

+The copyright information still belongs to the author "咖啡☕" and has been authorized by the author.

 :::